tonybaloney72/potluck-app/README.md

 ## Development Status

 This project is currently in active development.
-Phase 1 (Foundation) and Phase 2 (User Management) are complete.
-We're working on Phase 3 (Friends & Messaging) next.
+Phase 1 (Foundation), Phase 2 (User Management), and Phase 3 (Friends & Messaging) are complete.
+We're working on Phase 4 (Event Management) next.

 ## Future Plans